-The erosion calculator was devised in an original form in 2012 by Brian Williams as an aid to ongoing studies of the East Yorkshire coast.
+The erosion calculator was devised in an original form in 2012 as an aid to ongoing studies of the East Yorkshire coast.

 It is now made available online as a download.